JKI757/CatLocator/esp32-beacon/README.md

 idf.py flash monitor
 ```

+On the first build, `idf.py` will pull the official `espressif/mdns` managed component (network required).

 ## Serial CLI Provisioning
 If Wi-Fi or MQTT credentials are absent, the firmware stays up and exposes a serial console on the default USB/UART.
 Connect via `idf.py monitor` (or any serial terminal).
 The menu lets you: